acquia/blt/docs/blt.rst

 Acquia BLT (Build and Launch Tool), `available on GitHub
 <https://github.com/acquia/blt>`__, provides an automation layer for testing,
-building, and launching Drupal 8 applications.
+building, and launching Drupal 8 and 9 applications.

 .. container:: message-status